the Babylonian Zodiac

 As we’ve seen, the original astrological associations of the Zodiac Sign of Gemini would have been quite different from “traditional” interpretations.

-When we consider ancient Mesopotamian and Egyptian myths, the astrological associations for Gemini could be more accurately described as: companionship, conflict, death, destruction, disease, drought, evasion, exorcism, ferocity, fire, heat, illness, indecision, justice, love, lust, order, partnership, passion, power, righteousness, sex, strength, stubbornness, summer, war, and youthful folly.
+Companionship, conflict, death, destruction, disease, drought, evasion, exorcism, ferocity, fire, heat, illness, indecision, justice, love, lust, order, partnership, passion, power, righteousness, sex, strength, stubbornness, summer, war, and youthful folly.

-Cancer – The Deceptive Digger
+The Deceptive Digger

 In the Babylonian zodiac, the constellation of Cancer was originally called “AL.LUL,” a Sumerian word which literally translates as “deceptive digger.”